dotnet/docs/docs/standard/parallel-programming/how-to-write-a-simple-parallel-foreach-loop.md

 ---
 # How to: Write a simple Parallel.ForEach loop

-This example shows how to use a <xref:System.Threading.Tasks.Parallel.ForEach%2A?displayProperty=nameWithType> loop to enable data parallelism over any <xref:System.Collections.IEnumerable?displayProperty=nameWithType> or <xref:System.Collections.Generic.IEnumerable%601?displayProperty=nameWithType> data source.
+This article shows how to use a <xref:System.Threading.Tasks.Parallel.ForEach%2A?displayProperty=nameWithType> loop to enable data parallelism over any <xref:System.Collections.IEnumerable?displayProperty=nameWithType> or <xref:System.Collections.Generic.IEnumerable%601?displayProperty=nameWithType> data source.

 > [!NOTE]
 > This documentation uses lambda expressions to define delegates in PLINQ.
-If you are'nt familiar with lambda expressions in C# or Visual Basic, see [Lambda expressions in PLINQ and TPL](lambda-expressions-in-plinq-and-tpl.md).
+If you aren't familiar with lambda expressions in C# or Visual Basic, see [Lambda expressions in PLINQ and TPL](lambda-expressions-in-plinq-and-tpl.md).

 ## Example